Frozen Ever After: Tokyo DisneySea version

 In the "Anna and Elsa's Frozen Journey" ride, guests experience the story of Princess Anna saving her sister, Queen Elsa, from an assassination attempt through the power of true love, and Elsa melting Anna's frozen heart to end the eternal winter.

 First, guests are invited on the Arendelle Royal Tour.
 During the tour, they can see portraits and music boxes featuring Anna and Elsa.
 Along the way, Olaf may be seen outside the window.

 Next, guests board boats and sail into the night sea.
 A group of young trolls asks Grand Pabbie to tell them the story of Anna and Elsa, and he agrees, magically projecting the past.
-A video shows a scene where a young Elsa accidentally hurts Anna.
+A video shows a scene where a Elsa accidentally hurts Anna.
 Then, guests move across the water and enter the world of Anna and Elsa's past.

 In a dark room, Anna asks, "Do you want to build a snowman?"
 Elsa replies, "Go away, Anna."
 The boat then descends backward to "Coronation Day," where Anna and Elsa sing "For The First Time In Forever."
 The boat then accelerates forward, passing by Anna and Prince Hans singing "Love is an Open Door."
 Elsa then says, "Close the gate."
 Anna asks Elsa, "What are you scared of?"
 Frustrated, Elsa freezes Arendelle with her magic and runs away from the Duke of Weselton.
 Anna heads to the North Mountain to find Elsa, meeting Kristoff, Sven, and Olaf along the way.
 Olaf tells Anna and Kristoff where Elsa is.

-Riders then ascend a lift towards the North Mountain, witnessing a lonely and worried Elsa singing "Let It Go."
+Guests then ascend a lift towards the North Mountain, witnessing Elsa feeling lonely and worried and singing "Let It Go."
 Guests pass Elsa as she creates an ice staircase with her magic.
 The gate opens, and guests see Elsa singing "Let It Go" while magically creating ice.
 The boat and passengers then descend backward down a small drop, leaving Elsa's ice palace, and the gate closes with her words, "The cold never bothered me anyway."

 Next, Anna convinces Elsa to end the winter, but Elsa's ice accidentally hurts her.
 The boat then descends backward, and Prince Hans attempts to strike Elsa with his sword.
-Anna, now frozen, stops Hans with her icy hand.
-Elsa, heartbroken, cries over Anna's frozen form.
-Their sisterly love then melts Anna's ice.
+Anna stops Hans right as she freezes over.
+As a heartbroken Elsa grieves for Anna, Anna thaws back to life due to her sacrifice.

-Finally, the boat descends forward, and guests return to a thawed Arendelle, where they see the people of Arendelle and Anna and Elsa enjoying themselves.
+Finally, the boat descends forward, and guests return to a thawed Arendelle, where they see Anna, Elsa, and the people of Arendelle enjoying themselves.